 In this article, we will take a look at the ways in which a digital transformation officer could approach digitally transforming the global payroll function and some key areas that this person should focus on to ensure it is done in the right way.

-An obvious question for sure, but you would be surprised that even in 2021, there are a number of organizations that tend to go full steam ahead into a digital transformation project without fully analyzing this question.
+Start with the why.
+An obvious question for sure, but you would be surprised that there are a number of organizations that tend to go full steam ahead into a digital transformation project without fully analyzing this question.
 Without the why, it is difficult to measure success and know what it is you are trying to achieve.
 At Payslip, we believe the why is relatively straightforward – the majority of global payroll departments are in need of a radical digital overhaul.
-The introduction of innovative digital tools as part of an integrated platform that is fully connected to HCM and finance systems is in our opinion, an essential component of effective global payroll delivery and management in 2021.
+The introduction of innovative digital tools as part of an integrated platform that is fully connected to HCM and finance systems is in our opinion, an essential component of effective global payroll delivery and management.

 The reasons why to do it are clear and obvious: